Clackmannanshire's Mines

 Brandyhill Pit {1852}

-Crandra Pit - Open for a short time, a walled shaft remains, located in what is now Sunnyside cemetery, Alloa.
+Crandra Pit - Open for a short time, a walled shaft remains, located in what is now Sunnyside Cemetery, Alloa.
 The pit existed prior to the land becoming a cemetery.
+Houses near the pit included Crandra Row at the Whins, since demolished.

 Crandra Pit - Walled shaft remains